HeliOffshore Wellbeing App

 The Current Gap

 The offshore helicopter sector is high-risk, safety-critical, and fast-paced.
-While flight crew wellbeing has gained attention, onshore engineers, mechanics, and logistics staff face hidden pressures.
-They work in cold, wet, demanding conditions with tight deadlines and heavy responsibility for passenger safety.
-Stress arises from shift work, fatigue, financial concerns, and job insecurity, compounded by stigma, dispersed worksites, and a stoic culture that discourages seeking help.
-HeliOffshore Wellbeing fills this gap with an industry-endorsed, clinically guided app tailored to these workers.
-It provides confidential, practical support for mental health, stress, finances, sleep, relationships, and workplace challenges, with links to employer and external resources.
-By delivering support directly to staff smartphones, the app encourages early help-seeking, promotes self-care, and reinforces a proactive safety culture across the global offshore helicopter community.
+While flight crew wellbeing has gained attention, onshore engineers, mechanics, and logistics staff face hidden pressures, working in harsh conditions with tight deadlines and heavy responsibility for passenger safety.
+Stress is driven by shift work, fatigue, financial concerns, and job insecurity, compounded by stigma and a culture that discourages help-seeking.
+HeliOffshore Wellbeing addresses this gap with an industry-endorsed, clinically guided app tailored to these workers.
+It provides confidential support for mental health, stress, sleep, finances, relationships, and workplace challenges, encouraging early help-seeking and reinforcing a proactive safety culture.

-HeliOffshore Wellbeing marks a shift from reactive crisis management to proactive, preventative support in a safety-critical industry.
-It frames mental health not only as an individual responsibility but also as a shared duty, highlighting the roles of organisational culture, leadership, and peer support.
-A key feature is its collaborative development: content was reviewed by engineers and sector professionals who provided structured feedback, ensuring relevance, tone, and practicality.
+HeliOffshore Wellbeing shifts the industry from reactive crisis management to proactive, preventative support in a safety-critical environment, framing mental health as both an individual and shared responsibility.
+Developed collaboratively with engineers and sector professionals, content reflects real-world needs, tone, and practicality.
 The app also guides employers on supporting staff, linking wellbeing with safety performance.
-Seed funding from an industry partner enabled the initiative, demonstrating leadership commitment.
-The app is free for all operators worldwide, ensuring equitable access across organisations of different sizes and locations.
-Built on health literacy principles and clinically assured content, the program combines digital scalability with professional credibility.
-Beyond supporting individuals, it has the potential to inform broader discussions on psychological safety, fatigue management, retention, and long-term workforce sustainability in the offshore helicopter sector.
+Seed funding from an industry partner enabled global, free access for all operators, ensuring equity across organisations.
+Built on health literacy principles and clinically assured content, it combines scalability with credibility, supporting individuals while contributing to broader conversations on psychological safety, fatigue, retention, and workforce sustainability.

 Our Solution

-HeliOffshore Wellbeing is a global, clinically led digital health initiative supporting the mental health and wellbeing of offshore helicopter staff, particularly onshore engineers, mechanics, and logistics teams in safety-critical, demanding environments.
-Co-created with industry partners and workforce input, it addresses real pressures such as tight deadlines, harsh conditions, financial stress, and high safety responsibility.
-Launched on 16 February 2026 and free on iOS and Android, the app provides evidence-based support for mental health, stress, fatigue, sleep, finances, workplace challenges, and practical self-care, with guidance to employer and external resources.
-Designed for easy, scalable implementation, content is clinically quality-assured and health literacy–aligned.
-By offering confidential, sector-specific support on users’ phones, the program normalises early help-seeking, strengthens resilience, and promotes a proactive safety and wellbeing culture across the global offshore helicopter workforce.
+HeliOffshore Wellbeing is a global, clinically led digital health initiative supporting the mental health and wellbeing of offshore helicopter staff, particularly engineers, mechanics, and logistics teams in safety-critical, demanding environments.
+Co-created with industry partners and workforce input, it addresses pressures such as tight deadlines, harsh conditions, financial stress, and high safety responsibility.
+Launched on 16 February 2026 and free on iOS and Android, the app provides evidence-based support for mental health, stress, fatigue, sleep, finances, and workplace challenges, with guidance to relevant resources.
+Designed for scalable implementation, it offers confidential, sector-specific support, promoting early help-seeking, resilience, and a proactive safety and wellbeing culture.

 Key Features